basecamp/bc3-api/sections/lineup_markers.md

 Create a marker
 -------------------------

-* `POST /lineup/markers.json` creates an account wide marker that shows up in the Lineup.
+* `POST /lineup/markers.json` creates an account-wide marker that shows up in the Lineup.

 **Required parameters**:

 * `name` of the marker.
-* `date` of the marker iso8601 formatted without a time part.
+* `date` of the marker ISO 8601 formatted without a time part.

 This endpoint will return `201 Created` with an empty response body.